UN calls for firms behind Lao dam collapse to pay as 7,000 survivors await compensation

 The hydropower project was a joint venture by South Korean companies Korea Western Power and SK Engineering & Construction, Thai firm Ratchaburi and Lao Holding State Enterprise.
 The US$1 billion dam also had financial backing from the Export-Import Bank of Korea and four Thai banks—Krung Thai Bank, the Bank of Ayudhya, Thanachart Bank and the Export-Import Bank of Thailand.

-“It is absolutely outrageous that so little has been done, despite government assurances and the deep-pockets of the investors involved,” the UN experts wrote this week.
+“It is absolutely outrageous that so little has been done, despite government assurances and the deep pockets of the investors involved,” the UN experts wrote this week.

 Laos continues dam push despite risks, compensation and relocation issues

 Laos continues to push ahead with its plan to become the “battery of Southeast Asia” despite risks of another disaster and problems with compensation and relocation around existing dam projects.
-The country has already opened two dams on the lower Mekong river—the Xayaburi and Don Sahong projects—despite links between hydropower and drought across the river basin.
+The country has already opened two dams on the lower Mekong river for operation—the Xayaburi and Don Sahong projects—despite links between hydropower and drought across the river basin.

-The country’s hydropower plans are closely tied to the country’s effort to graduate from United Nation Least Developed Country status in 2024.
+The country’s hydropower plans are closely tied to its efforts to graduate from United Nations Least Developed Country status in 2024.
 The government has ordered a pause on all hydropower construction after a worker at a mining company tested positive for COVID-19, but the push will likely continue as China, the backer of many dams in Laos, reboots its economy.

 Residents relocated for the construction of hydropower dams in Laos have voiced similar concerns to the survivors of the Xe Pian-Xe Namnoy collapse, citing a lack of compensation and transparency.